 The average American tosses 4.4 pounds of trash per day.
 This seems insignificant, but with 323.7 million people living in the United States, that’s roughly 728,000 tons of daily garbage.
-The annual garbage weight for the entire country equals 254 million tons, equivalent to 1.2 million blue whales –enough to reach the moon and back 25 times.
+The annual garbage weight for the entire country equals 254 million tons, equivalent to 1.2 million blue whales –enough to reach the moon and back 25 times, which is why zero waste is key.

 These numbers are intimidating, but once business waste is added to the equation, the numbers only increase.
 Apple Inc. alone has sold over 570 million smartphones since the first iPhone in 2007 and recovered only 40,000 tons of e-waste in 2014.
 This does not account for the toxic waste created during the production cycle and iPhones that have been irresponsibly discarded or forgotten in a drawer.
 After Samsung's disastrous Note 7 recall in 2016, more than 4.3 million phones were considered unsafe.